-The development of an offshore grid linking the ten countries in the Northern Seas region (Belgium, Denmark, France, Germany, Ireland, Luxembourg, the Netherlands, Norway, Sweden and the United Kingdom) is a long-standing energy policy priority.
+The development of an offshore grid linking the ten countries in the North Seas region (Belgium, Denmark, France, Germany, Ireland, Luxembourg, the Netherlands, Norway, Sweden and the United Kingdom) is a long-standing energy policy priority for the EU.
 The region has great potential for offshore wind generation, and linking these countries via energy infrastructure will create jobs and economic growth throughout the region.
 A regional, cooperative approach will deliver these benefits in the most cost-efficient manner.

-Since the establishment of the North Seas Countries Offshore Grid Initiative (NSCOGI) in 2009, the cost of offshore wind energy has decreased as the technologies used to generate it have matured, and in 2016 the countries in the Northern Seas region signed a Political Declaration to reaffirm their commitment to cooperation.
+Since the establishment of the North Seas Countries' Offshore Grid Initiative (NSCOGI) in 2009, the cost of offshore wind energy has decreased as the technologies used to generate it have matured, and in 2016 the countries in the North Seas region signed a Political Declaration to reaffirm their commitment to cooperation.

 This cooperation has two goals: